Let me guess.

 But how does chiasmus differ from antithesis?

-Well, antithesis creates a contrast between words or ideas.
+Well, antithesis creates contrasting ideas.
 Chiasmus, on the other hand, reverses grammatical structure or wording in successive phrases or sentences.

 Take this antithesis example from Neil Armstrong: